Aleš Kisý

 Aleš Kisý (born 30 September 1980) is a Czech Paralympic athlete.
 He has represented Czech Republic at the Paralympics on five occasions in 2004, 2008, 2012, 2016 and 2020.

-Biogrpahy
+Biography

 In August 1999, he met with a tragic incident as he slipped accidentally when he attempted to jump into a swimming pool and it ultimately resulted in quadriplegia.
 He also damaged his cervical spine.